-Our diverse community requirements met Ύes Action Result Status Year in review Monitor and research emerging community trend ls to help plan for the needs of residents. evie Identify, collate and share demographic data, social and health statistics, and emerging trends.
+Our diverse community requirements met Action Result Status Monitor and research emerging community trend s to help plan for the needs of residents.
+Identify, collate and share demographic data, social and health statistics, and emerging trends.
 Maintain the centralised research database (i.e. factsheets, population projection updates and social health profile).
 A number of factsheets have been developed to compliment the Liveability Plan 2017-2029 .
 These aim to raise community understanding and awareness about Council's commitment to the identified health and social priorities and policy domains.
 The Census 2016 findings were released and are available on Council's website along with recent social and community demographics, statistics, and emerging trends.
-Recent social research into housing and homelessness has identified a number of areas Council can focus Completed v Our Council on.
+Recent social research into housing and homelessness has identified a number of areas Council can focus on.
 A factsheet on the findings of this research is available on the website.
 Additional information on the recently released Australian Bureau of Statistics homeless count and the bankruptcy data is also available on the website.
-Our organisation Promote access to and encourage, a mix of hous Cardinia Shire community. ing types to cater for the varying needs of people in the ation Undertake a demonstration social housing project in partnership with a housing association, local housing providers and social support services.
+Completed Promote access to and encourage, a mix of housi Cardinia Shire community. ng types to cater for the varying needs of people in the Undertake a demonstration social housing project in partnership with a housing association, local housing providers and social support services.
 Council has continued to explore opportunities for social housing.
 Council has discussed possible options for the development of community housing with housing associations and local housing providers.
 Council's priority area is to provide housing options for women and children escaping family violence.
-Council has developed a partnership with a women's housing provider to deliver Women's Community Housing in Completed Our performance Pakenham.
+Council has developed a partnership with a women's housing provider to deliver Women's Community Housing in Pakenham.
 The location of this development is yet to be confirmed; however, it is anticipated the project will commence in 2019.
-Gove Support opportunities for participation in a divers La nage In conjunction with the Public Art Coordination team, plan for public artworks to be delivered in Ranges Ward.
+Completed Support opportunities for participation in a divers e range of arts, cultural and tourism activities.
+In conjunction with the Public Art Coordination team, plan for public artworks to be delivered in Ranges Ward.
 The scope and sites for this project were determined after consultation with Puffing Billy Railway and a number of stakeholders.
 An expression of interest was undertaken and an artist consultant appointed.
 This project will be delivered in the 2018-19 financial year.
-Completed Governance and management Cardinia Arts Facility - Ccomplete design and commence construction for Stage 1 redevelopment of the Cardinia Cultural Centre.
+Completed Cardinia Arts Facility - Ccomplete design and commence construction for Stage 1 redevelopment of the Cardinia Cultural Centre.
 An application for additional funding for this redevelopment through the Victorian Government Growing Suburbs Fund was successful.
 Detailed design and contract documentation of the Stage 1 redevelopment of the Cardinia Cultural Centre was completed.
-The project was put to tender Completed , Performance statement and construction commenced in June 2018.
-This project will be carried forward into 2018-19 and is due for completion June 2019. , stat Deliver public art at prominent sites across Shire - Central Ward.
+The project was put to tender and construction commenced in June 2018.
+This project will be carried forward into 2018-19 and is due for completion June 2019.
+Completed Deliver public art at prominent sites across Shire - Central Ward.
 An artist was engaged and artwork was constructed and installed in Main St Pakenham.
 The artwork by Julie Squires was titled 'Mr Yakkerboo Meets Blue'.
-Completed Financial statements 71
+Completed